MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/common-reasons-for-app-validation-failure.md

 ## Broken app functionality

-Test your app to verify your app’s correctness, functionality, and usage.
-Ensure that you test your app thoroughly and fix all the bugs.
+Test your app to verify its correctness, functionality, and usage.
+Ensure that you thoroughly test your app and fix all the bugs.
 Check all the end-to-end workflows that your app supports and test the app compatibility on the operating systems and browsers as per the Commercial Marketplace Certification policies.
-The following table contains common mistakes with app functionality that prevent apps from passing the Teams Store submission process:
+The following table contains common mistakes with app functionality that prevent apps from passing Teams Store submission process:

 | &nbsp; | Avoid the following |
 | --- | --- |